Imrana Jalal: 2006 coup

 The Fiji Sun later clarified on 15 December that she accused the anonymous caller of threatening her with rape.
 Military spokesman Major Neumi Leweni denied any knowledge of the threats.
 On 19 December, the Fiji Sun quoted Josaia Rasiga, the Police Criminal Investigations Director, as saying that Jalal had lodged a complaint that was being investigated.

 On 14 December, the Military administration terminated Jalal's membership of the board of Posts Fiji.
 The Fiji Times reported on 20 December that she had refused to accept her termination, and sent apologies for her absence from a meeting while traveling.
 A source told the Times that she had warned the board chairman, Mahendra Patel, that if he withheld any papers from her, he would later have to answer for it in a court of law.

 On 23 December, Commodore Frank Bainimarama, Commander of the Republic of Fiji Military Forces, accused Jalal, along with women's rights campaigner Virisila Buadromo, of having published his personal e-mail address and mobile telephone number in newspapers, which was creating difficulties for him.

 Personal life

 Jalal, who hails from Suva, Fiji, has been married since 2003 to an indigenous Fijian chief, Ratu Sakiusa Tuisolia.
 He, too, was dismissed by the Military from a senior civil service position, as chief executive officer of Airports Fiji Limited.
-They have three children.